 Tomorrow Today’s Board is comprised of local people, with demonstrated skills and experience, who donate their time and expertise.
-Most Board members meet the Australian Tax Office standards for a ‘responsible person’.
+The majority of Board members meet the Australian Tax Office standards for a ‘responsible person’.

 Each year the Board determines policy and strategy, reviews progress and approves application of funds during 10 Board meetings and a special strategy session.
 Board sub-committes are appointed to address specific aspects of the Foundation’s work.

 Sally is a founding director of Tomorrow Today, serving as Chair since 2009, and gives significant time in addition to her board role.
-Since moving to Benalla in 1991 she has contributed to the community through numerous organisations including the Regent Honeyeater Project committee, Friends of the Benalla Botanical Gardens and Benalla East Primary School Council.
-Sally is a Director and the Company Secretary of Australian Community Philanthropy, the national peak body for community foundations.
+Over the last twenty years she has contributed to the community through numerous organisations.
+Sally is currently a member of the Regent Honeyeater Project committee and has recently joined the Ovens Murray Regional Partnership.
+She is a Director and Company Secretary of Australian Community Philanthropy and is a member of the Australian Institute of Company Directors.

 LIZ CHAPMAN OAM

-Elizabeth (Liz) Chapman was the founder and inaugural Chair of Tomorrow Today Foundation and is the Convenor of the Foundation’s Education Benalla Program.
-Formal qualifications in agriculture and rural development back up 20 years of working at a local, regional and national level with private businesses and industry groups, government agencies, regional authorities and community organisations.
-Liz is a former Director of Goulburn-Ovens TAFE and YWCA Victoria.
-In 2017 Liz was awarded a Medal of the Order of Australia for services to education and the community.
+Liz’s formal qualifications in agriculture and rural development back up more than 20 years of working at a local, regional and national level with private businesses and industry groups, government agencies, regional authorities and community organisations.
+Liz was the founding director of Tomorrow Today in 2000 and inaugural Chair.
+Since 2007 she has led the development and implementation of the Education Benalla Program (EBP).
+In 2017 Liz was awarded a Medal of the Order of Australia for services to education and to the community.